Ready in just 15 minutes! Pasta with frozen vegetables is an easy & affordable dinner. Using a one-pot cooking method makes the pasta extra-flavorful.

-Pasta with frozen vegetables is a recipe that's perfect for the busiest nights of the week, when you're short on groceries and short on time.
-It's ready in just 15 minutes with just 4 ingredients (plus grated cheese!)
+Pasta with frozen mixed vegetables is a recipe that's perfect for the busiest nights of the week, when you're short on groceries and short on time.

-- The one-pot pasta method adds extra flavor
+- The one-pot cooking method adds extra flavor.

-Broth or Water: Using vegetable or chicken broth gives this pasta more flavor.
+Broth + Water: Using vegetable or chicken broth gives this pasta more flavor.
 Just make sure to use broth that you really like, because the flavor of the broth will affect how the noodles taste.
-Instead of broth you can also just use salted water.
+A small amount of water (¼ cup) is also added so that there is enough liquid to cook the pasta.

 Garlic: Fresh garlic, finely chopped, is best.
 I guess garlic is optional, but it adds great flavor to this simple pasta!